sslerose/UKAL-Neutron-Simulation/README.md

 After a few moments, Geant4 will open in a new window.
 The largest section is the visualizer and is our main concern.
 You should see the following:
 <img width="600" alt="image" src="https://github.com/user-attachments/assets/2c877e07-20e3-436e-95f2-8c81cf44b3f8" />

 If you experience ghosting of the Geant4 window (i.e., the visualizer is transparent and duplicates when the window is moved), you will need to change your `.bashrc` file to force X11 display for Geant4.
-Return to **Sourcing the Geant4 Shell Script**, and in step (2), use the Optional sourcing method with
+Return to **Sourcing the Geant4 Shell Script**, step (2), and use the Optional sourcing method with
 ```bash
 # <<< geant4 initialize >>>
 setup_geant4() {